reeeels/MAKI/README.md

 # MAKI

+### Winners Lilly HBCU Hackathon 2023 - Best Solution to a Problem Statement.

 # Pitch:
 Introducing **MAKI** - your smart solution for highlighting safety narratives.
 With our AI-powered app, you can review patient case notes quickly and accurately, identifying and classifying potential safety concerns before they become critical.